tyqin97/SqlalchemyPython/README.md

-# SQLAlchemy Python
+## SQLAlchemy Python

+What Inside The Code:
+✅ Extract raw CSV file in github to Python script.
+✅ Convert into pandas dataframe format.
-Using SQLAlchemy to Bulk Insert the data extract from github
+✅ Using SQLAlchemy to Bulk Insert the data to mysql database.